-The overall proportion of people living in poverty in uThukela is about 65.7% in 2010.
+The high Gini coefficient of 0.65 for the district means that there are high levels of income inequality across the district.
+The overall proportion of people living in poverty in uThukela is about 65% in 2010.
 The table below shows the total number of people living in Poverty in KZN and uThukela 2001, 2005 and 2010 and the indications is that number of people living in poverty is increasing in uThukela.